About Green Point and Waterfront

 The Green Point Urban Park is a family-friendly place for a picnic, walk, run or just relaxing.
 It features an outdoor gym, play park, adventure park and outdoor labyrinth.
 The park features a variety of plant species as well as information on them.
 In the heart of Green Point, you will find the Cape Quarter shopping centre that regards itself as the essence of ‘Cape Town Cool’.
 The lighthouse in Greenpoint is another famous landmark and is the oldest functioning lighthouse in South Africa.

 The Springbok Experience rugby museum at the V&A Waterfront is truly world class and is an interactive, educational, moving and a fun way to spend a couple of hours.
 The museum has more than 60 audiovisual displays, as well as various memorabilia in glass cases which depict the history of rugby in South Africa.
-A dazzling array of enticing restaurants is also found at the V&A Waterfront, as well as several five star hotels.
+Other main features of the Waterfront include the glittering Victoria Wharf, Alfred Mall, Clock Tower and Pierhead shopping precincts, large covered craft markets, a huge food emporium, amphitheatre, 17 cinemas, the state-of-the-art Two Oceans Aquarium, two floating museums, a small-craft marina, boat trips around the harbour, guided walks, live entertainment, an array of restaurants and pubs, luxury hotels and expensive private apartments.